-Whether that’s because of your usual position in the pecking order; the fact that there’s no financial transaction (from them to you) to motivate your parents and/or siblings; or because you want them to do something for you likely varies from situation to situation and from family to family.
+The fact that there’s no financial transaction (from them to you) to motivate your parents and/or siblings to do what you need them to do to make really great photos

 My point is that, while it may not always be easy to photograph your own family, it’s absolutely worth the effort.